vladpirlog/express-oauth/README.md

 ### Environment variables

-A set of environment variables must be provided in a `.env` file.
+A set of environment variables must be provided in a `.env` file placed in the project's root folder.

 * PORT - port to run the application on; defaults to `3000`
 * NODE_ENV - NodeJS environment; defaults to `development`